Administrative Regulation 1312.3

 - A student enrolled in a public school shall not be required to pay a fee for his/her participation in an educational activity that constitutes an integral fundamental part of the District's educational program, including curricular and extracurricular activities.

-- The complainant has a right to appeal the District's decision to the CDE by filing a written appeal within 15 calendar days of receiving the District's decision.
+- The complainant has a right to appeal the District's Investigation Report to the CDE by filing a written and signed appeal within 30 calendar days of receiving the District's Investigation Report .

-- The appeal to the CDE must include a copy of the complaint filed with the District and a copy of the District's decision.
+- The appeal to the CDE must include a copy of the complaint filed with the District and a copy of the District's Investigation Report .

 - Copies of the District's UCP are available free of charge.